thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 ### Contentful CMS

 Contentful CMS is a composable content management platform that meets the unique demands of digital content and all the teams that produce and work with it.
 It allows content creators to focus on assembling, editing, approving and publishing content.

+### Redis

+`Redis` is an open source, in-memory data structure store that can be used as a database, cache and message broker.
+In this kit, we use Redis to cache GraphQL queries and responses.

 ## Deployment